 - Barber Shop Operator

-In 2016, there was an estimated number of 56,400 jobs in the United States for Barber.
+There were about 56,400 jobs for Barber in 2016 (in the United States).
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Barber by 2026.
-Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.
+The BLS estimates 6,200 yearly job openings in this field.

 The states with the most job growth for Barber are Washington, New Jersey, and Colorado.
 Watch out if you plan on working in North Dakota, Nebraska, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Barbers is somewhere between $19,280 and $52,600.

 Barbers who work in Washington, Maryland, or Illinois, make the highest salaries.

 How much do Barbers make in different U.S. states?